 Things have now picked up, so it’s time to get moving!
-Now that you are in active labor and your contractions are more effective, the more you move, the faster things go.
-Changing positions at least every hour, preferably 30 minutes, is ideal for helping baby descend and put more pressure on your cervix to help it open/dilate.
-Go for a walk, climb the stairs, sway your hips from side-to-side to help open your pelvis, or even better, do some squats or side lunges to get baby lower.
+Now that you are in active labor, your contractions are more effective.
+The more you move, the faster things go.
+Changing positions in active labor at least every hour, preferably 30 minutes, is ideal for helping baby descend, putting more pressure on your cervix to help it open/dilate.
+Go for a walk, climb the stairs, sway your hips from side to side to help open your pelvis.
+Or, even better, do some squats or side lunges to get baby lower.
 There are tons of positions that you can do.
 Just don’t over-tire yourself since you still have the transition phase and pushing stage coming up.

 If you’re not sure what positions to do, here is an excellent graphic that includes several options:

-Once you have gotten to the hospital or birthing center (hopefully at 4-1-1 or 3-1-1), you want to continue changing positions since they help ease the pain of labor, and they help speed up the process.
+Once you have gotten to the hospital or birthing center (hopefully at 4-1-1 or 3-1-1), you want to continue changing positions since they help ease labor pain and speed up the process.
 Even though you’ll need to be monitored, you should still be able to move to help your labor progress.

 During active labor, you can choose to get an epidural or other pain medication.
 If you decide to get an epidural or other pain medication, it is still important for you to move.
-Yes, you will not be able to get out of bed, but changing positions every half hour or so from your left side, to your right side to sitting up in bed is necessary.
-It is really important to continue to help baby rotate and move down into your pelvis, and movement is the best way to do that.
+You will be unable to get out of bed, but changing positions every half hour or so from your left side to your right side to sitting up in bed is necessary.
+It is important to continue helping baby rotate and moving down into your pelvis.
+Movement is the best way to achieve this.
 Laying in one position for too long can cause things to stall and “fail to progress.”

 2. Stay Nourished & Hydrated

 As I noted in what to do in early labor, staying nourished and hydrated in active labor is just as important.
 You need that fuel to keep going.
 If you are still at home, you will have access to all of your snacks and beverages that keep you feeling good and strong.
-At the birthing center, you can continue to eat and drink since it’s been proven that women should continue to eat and drink during labor.
+You can continue to eat and drink at the birthing center since it’s been proven that women should continue to eat and drink during labor.
 But in the hospital, more than likely, you will be restricted and only allowed to eat ice chips.
 If you’re lucky, they will get you a sugar-free popsicle.
-Again, another reason to stay home as long as possible so you can continue to have fuel for energy.
+Again, another reason to stay home as long as possible is so you can continue to have fuel for energy.